FreeCodeCampGuam/A-Club/README.md

 - [ ] **Level 4 and up**
     These levels could focus on solving problems with the other tools in PICO-8 including the sprite sheet, map editor, and sfx.

-    Example activites that could be done here:
+    Example activities that could be done here:
     1. Choosing a character from the sprite sheet with a variable and [optional] quick customization of their character.
-    2. Solving how to get through a certain part of the map with an unaccesible key/door by adding "solid" sprites.
+    2. Solving how to get through a certain part of the map with an unaccessible key/door by adding "solid" sprites.
     3. Finding where the key for the door is using 3 sfx sounds for 3 proximities such as "Near, Close, and On Top of the Key, `Press X`."